makxi007/Ci/README.md

-# Ci
+# C-programming language
-This is a C programming language
+In this repository some code with low-level programming language C.
+What have this repository?
+Console application show flag (flag_c)